 - Flight redirect volumes show even more growth, further evidencing this high intent period: +32% in January, +15% in February, and +27% in March.

 Too often though advertisers over-index on January and ignore the months that follow.
 Advertisers should treat January, February, and March as equally valuable, using consistent visibility and refreshed messaging to keep momentum alive.
-To keep your message in strong:
+To keep your message in strong approach Q1 as a connected campaign period, not just a January push.
+Ensure your budget, creative, and messaging are calibrated to capture intent across all three months, adapting as traveller needs evolve from early-stage inspiration to shorter-term decision-making.

-- Refresh, don’t retreat: Maintain visibility, but avoid creative fatigue.
+Maintaining visibility is important, but avoid creative fatigue.
 Use phased messaging, rotate formats, and update callouts to reflect where travellers are in their journey, from big-dream planners in January to shortlisting and booking behaviours in March.

 Conclusion: From one-off moments to sustained growth